dis-sg/dis-sg.github.io/_posts/2021-01-04-sg-hawkerfest-campaign.md

 <h2>Simple Idea, Simple Pleasures</h2>
 SG HawkerFest’s idea is simple, but do not <i>discount</i> its impact in getting people to visit new hawker centres.
 The five trivia quizzes cover hawker centres on all four corners of Singapore (plus one wildcard where the reward can be redeemed in any of the participating hawker centres), nudging Singaporeans to venture out of their usual go-to hawker centres.

-The mobile-first site is simple enough to navigate.
+The mobile-first <a href="https://sghawkerfest.sg/" target="_blank">minisite</a> is simple enough to navigate.
 Choose the hawker centre location and answer the trivia quiz.
 There is no penalty for getting an answer wrong - just try again.
 Note that you cannot change the hawker centre location and voucher collection timing once you select them.

 <figure>
 <img src="https://i.imgur.com/sRb0xGs.png" alt="sg hawkerfest trivia">